The Ultimate Bonefishing Destination: Fanning Island

 • Water (Pro tip: add electrolyte sachets)

-Assume that no supplies are available at either destination and pack accordingly.
+Assume that no medical or extra supplies (beyond basic meals) are available at either destination and pack accordingly.
 Remember that you’re heading into strong sunlight and wind so be prepared to protect yourself from heat, sun rays and wind damage to lips and skin.

-At the end of your trip, please discuss with your guide and outfitter about passing on first aid supplies to the local medical center, and feel free to pack some treats, school supplies, tees and caps for the local kids.
+At the end of your trip, please discuss with your guide and outfitter about passing on your unused first aid supplies to the local medical center, and feel free to pack some treats, school supplies, tees and hats for the local kids.

 Please let us know if you’ve had any experience on Fanning Island or would like to contribute a guest article on your bonefishing expedition at this remote location – perhaps the ultimate bonefishing location on earth.